thobzabuyi/AccentureAssessmentRepo/README.md

 Database:
 used ms sql server
 run the SQLQuery file to create database, tables and insert data.
+NB: I did not add the actual SVGs on the database as it is not a safe practice.
+I only added sgv names then pulled the names from the db and matched them with the correct sgv.

 Project:
 used vs studio 2022